 Amid the COVID-19 pandemic that devastated Indonesia (Purnomo et al., 2021; Syahrivar, 2021), the local government must improve local community resilience through several alternative tourism strategies, such as culinary tourism (Horng & Tsai, 2010).
 Culinary tourism, which introduces customers to local and traditional foods, may increase customer delight, resulting in a place attachment, such as a desire to return.
-Moreover, culinary tourism may improve local pride (e.g. local products first) and togetherness that are highly needed to overcome multidimensional issues that emerged during the pandemic.
+Culinary tourism may improve local pride (e.g. local products first) and togetherness that are highly needed to overcome multidimensional issues that emerged during the pandemic.
+Moreover, exceeding customers' expectations is of paramount importance in the tourism industry.
+Surprise elements to bring about memorable tourism experiences is pivotal in the overall strategies to attract tourists.